jonathanlermitage/tikione-jacocoverage/README.md

 * Graeme Ingleby - provided NetBeans Module support

 ### License
-LGPL License.
+MIT License.
 In other words, you can do what you want: this project is entirely OpenSource, Free and Gratis.